 - Shipping Cost (shipping + envelope + printing cost)

 - Selling, General & Administrative costs (includes marketing, administrative, and other miscellaneous cost and expenses)

-This one time investment in the customers provide the company with some long lasting loyal customers.
+This one-time investment in the customers provides the company with some long lasting loyal customers.

 How is DSC different from other companies?

 Dollar shave club has positioned itself as a club and not as a usual company.
 It has addressed the actual problems of men which they incur while purchasing grooming products.
 Though they are actually doing everything the same as it is done by a usual company; their marketing strategy is different.

 Dollar Shave Club has some great marketing brains.
 The hit the right nerve, of the right target audience, with right products.